 - A team of experts at your disposal.
 Instead of having one over-stretched content writer, your content marketing agency is available year-round.
 They have an expert team able to prepare, create and evaluate campaigns.

 - Access to leading analytical tools.
 There are so many marketing automation and reporting tools available, it’s hard to keep track.
 What’s more, the cost of buying and maintaining them can be astronomical.
 However, your agency will have these tools available to analyse and evaluate campaigns on the go.
 The best thing is it’s all included in the fee.

 - It’s not just writing.
 Video, design, infographics, and interactive content made by a creative team builds a rich, varied and engaging dialogue with your audience.

 Despite 62% of companies outsourcing content, it’s surprising how many frazzled marketing managers object to bringing in external help.
 Here are some of the main objections:

-No, not yet, but that’s a good thing.
-A fresh perspective from a team who’ll see your message from a customer point of view will make sure that industry or company jargon is chucked out, and poignant, relevant content is in.
+No, not yet – but this is a good thing.
+A fresh perspective from a customer’s point of view will make sure that industry jargon is chucked out.
+In its place, poignant, relevant content will flourish.

-Roughly translated, this means, “I haven’t even got a spare hour to brief them” which is all the more reason to make that time now and reap the rewards down the line.
+Roughly translated, this means, “I haven’t even got a spare hour to brief them”.
+Actually, this is all the more reason to make that time now and reap the rewards down the line.